KyreSPWN/SPWN/RoE.md

 **Not Covered by ROE**
 - Bases, including hives
 - Base raid interference (may cause hostilities between alliances)

+**Mirror Universe Token Space Protection**
+- RoE protections for token space only extend to Mirror Axanar, Mirror Andoria, and Mirror Archer.
+- All other MU systems are not protected for any ship, for any reason.

 **Incursions**
 - Begin boot and loot and strategic raiding territory bases no later than 24 hrs in advance of incursions